Communities gathered for ANZAC Day

 He said the memorial park will be a priority for him as they’ve over 700 names for the memorial park.

-“A lot of Australians would take comfort that their children’s too are remembered,” Mr Wells said.
+“A lot of Australians would take comfort that their children too are remembered,” Mr Wells said.

 Mr Hill also acknowledged Mr Well’s role as a president.

-“John Well’s done a tremendous job speaking not just for those who’ve lived but those who never came home, ensuring their stories are never forgotten in the Australian community,” Mr Hill said.
+“John Wells has done a tremendous job speaking not just for those who’ve lived but those who never came home, ensuring their stories are never forgotten in the Australian community,” Mr Hill said.

 Mr Wells said he’s very pleased with the service today in regards to the community turn-out as well as at the different flags and costumes that were on display.